4N1D/.github/README.md

-# .github
-Welcome to 4N1D's repository.
+# Welcome to 4N1D's repository.
 We a team come from FCJ.
 Please enjoy when seeing our project !